 While some fixes are pretty simple, it can be tedious to keep up with disk drive management on your own.
 This is why System Mechanic was created.
 Any user can utilize it to keep their computer clean and ready to go.
 It includes tools that automatically identify and clear unneeded files and keep your computer running at maximum performance.

-Once a computer is cleaned up, System Mechanic helps to keep it clean with routine maintenance.
+Once a computer is cleaned up, System Mechanic helps to keep it clean with routine system maintenance.
 Slow down issues can easily become a thing of the past.

 Defragmenting a Hard Drive

-The concept seems difficult, and for novice computer users, it is.
+The concept of hard drive defragmentation seems difficult, and for novice computer users, it is.
 However, some users will do this on their own to free up space on the hard drive and make the computer run faster.
 The difficult thing to remember is that when a user clears up space on a hard drive, it does not become one large amount of space.
 Instead, there are many fragmented spaces that are open, and it can slow down the computer when there are too many.

 If a user already knows how to defrag their computer, they do not need much assistance.
 However, most users will love being able to rely on System Mechanic’s Disk Defragmenter.
 The defragmenting tool within System Mechanic is as simple to use as pressing a few buttons.
 The best thing is, it’s always available if more issues pop up.